microsoft/code-with-engineering-playbook/continuous-integration/readme.md

 ### Principles

-&#9745; All artifacts required to build a project / service should be maintained in a single git repository.
-This does not mean all artifacts for an engagement should exist within a single repo as engagements typically maintain multiple build definitions.
+&#9745; All artifacts required to build services for a project should be maintained in a single git repository.
+This doesn't mean all code artifacts across the team should co-exist within a single repo as engagements typically maintain multiple build definitions.
 Artifacts required for a build should be co-located into a single repository.
 Your build [pipeline definition](https://docs.microsoft.com/en-us/azure/devops/pipelines/get-started/pipelines-get-started?view=azure-devops#define-pipelines-using-yaml-syntax) should also be managed within this repository.

 ## Build Automation